Carhartt: In popular culture

-Tommy Boy Records used Carhartt jackets as a promotional vehicle and had its logo embroidered on them.
+In 1990, Tommy Boy Records used Carhartt jackets as a promotional vehicle and had its logo embroidered on them.
 Tommy Boy initially gave away 800 such jackets to "tastemakers and people seen in all the right places."
 This effort was so successful that the record label eventually started expanding into clothing.
-Carhartt is now popular with hip-hoppers.
-In the New York hip-hop scene mustard brown and hunter green Carhartts are favored.
-Rappers like Tupac and Dre wore Carhartt.
+Carhartt has gained popularity within the hip-hop community, with notable rappers such as Tupac and Dr. Dre wearing the brand.
 Carhartt jackets and their evolution as fashion items were featured prominently at the Bronx Museum of the Arts exhibition entitled "One Planet Under a Groove: Hip-Hop and Contemporary Art" in 2002.

 Carhartt has become a part of the local culture in Alaska.
-The city of Talkeetna holds an annual "Carhartt Ball."
+Talkeetna has held an annual "Carhartt Ball" since 1996.
 The Alaska State Fair hosts a Carhartt fashion show.
 Carhartt capitalized on the growth of the working class in Alaska in the late 20th century due to the growth of the oil industry by having its local sales representative, Doug Tweedie, carefully cultivate relationships with the independent stores that dominate the state's relatively isolated retail market.
-In 2001, per capita sales of the brand's products were higher in Alaska than anywhere else in the world.
+Per-capita sales of the brand's products are higher in Alaska than anywhere else in the world.

 The main characters of Interstellar wear Carhartt jackets.
 Carhartt products were on screen for about one hour.
 Matthew McConaughey wore the Duck Detroit Jacket #J001.
 Jessica Chastain wore the Weathered Duck Quinwood Chore Coat.

+The main character, Franck (Kim Bodnia), alongside his Adidas gear, wears the original black Carharrt Car Lux hoody, a neoprene hooded sweater that is heat efficient, stylish, and perfect for cold and miserable climates, in Pusher by Nicolas Winding Refn.

 Liam Neeson wore a Carhartt jacket in Before and After.

 The titular character in the Netflix series Marvel's Luke Cage is often seen wearing Carhartt apparel throughout the series.
 His signature "bulletridden hoodie" is a customized version of the Carhartt Rain Defender Rutland hooded sweatshirt.

 Carhartt is popular with politicians trying to connect with blue-collar voters.
 John Fetterman, Sarah Palin, Rick Perry, and Barack Obama have all been seen prominently wearing Carhartt clothing.

 The television series Yellowstone prominently features Carhartt clothing.

+In the French TV series Lupin various characters wear Carhartt products.

+In the American TV series Supernatural, the protagonists are seen using Carhartt products.